Before you start

 Configure the environment

-- Select the Skybox you want for the selected 3D resource.
+Switch to the Environment tab to configure textures for the selected 3D resource.

 Configure the camera settings